snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 Kids grow.
 New possessions arrive.
 Old habits disappear. :baby: :boy: :man: :man_beard: Our dining room pony-wall bookshelf has been (re)optimized so many times that a walk-through of notable versions is warranted. :crayon: :books: :game_die: Even perfectly organized spaces are never truly "finished" !

-**Pony-wall bookcase: A sweet spot between independence and supervision.** While this built-in was originally designed to disguise a [structural post](../2023-06-01-fireplace), it turned out to be the perfect home base for messy kid-tivities:
+**Pony-wall bookcase: Enabling kid independence *and* supervision.** While this built-in was originally designed just to disguise a [structural post](../2023-06-01-fireplace), it turned out to be the perfect spot for messy kid-tivities:

-* :heavy_check_mark: kid accessible,
+* :heavy_check_mark: kid accessible
-* :heavy_check_mark: only 11" deep,
+* :heavy_check_mark: only 11" deep
-* :heavy_check_mark: adjacent to the spill-ready dining table, and
+* :heavy_check_mark: adjacent to the spill-ready dining table
 * :heavy_check_mark: near a sink and [broom](../2024-08-15-entry-closet) :broom: :soap:

-**Jump ahead** to read about [our current organization system](#v30-organization-details), newly optimized for 7- and 4-year-old schoolkids!
+**Jump ahead** to read about [our current organization system](#v30-organization-details), newly optimized for 4- and 7-year-old schoolkids!

 ## Initial Commit: Bookshelf for Books